 There are plenty of commercial cleaners that promise to remove soap scum from glass shower enclosures.
 Most of them do a good job if used weekly or more often.
 The key is to follow product directions and give the cleaner time to work before wiping or rinsing away.

-If you would prefer to make your own cleaner, just head to the pantry for some baking soda and distilled white vinegar.
-Pour 1 cup of baking soda into a small plastic bowl and add about 1/4 cup of distilled white vinegar, or just enough... to form a thick paste.
+If you would prefer to make your own cleaner, all you need is baking soda and distilled white vinegar.
+Pour one cup of baking soda into a small plastic bowl and add about one-fourth cup of distilled white vinegar, or just enough to form... a thick paste.
 The mixture will fizz and when it stops, dip a microfiber cloth or sponge into the paste and apply to the glass doors.
-Let the paste remain on the glass enclosure for at least 15 minutes.
+Let the paste remain on the glass for at least 15 minutes.
 Then wipe down the surfaces with a microfiber cloth and plain water.
 Rinse very well and dry completely to prevent spotting.

-If the soap scum is particularly heavy, make the baking soda and vinegar paste as directed: In a separate bowl, pour out 1/2 to 1 cup of table salt.
-After dipping your sponge or cleaning cloth in the baking soda mixture, dip it in the table salt and begin cleaning.
+If the soap scum is particularly heavy, make the baking soda and vinegar paste as directed.
+In a separate bowl, pour one-half to one cup of table salt.
+After dipping your sponge or cloth in the baking soda mixture, dip it in the table salt and begin cleaning.
 The table salt will add a bit more abrasiveness to the mixture, which will help to cut through the build up.

-For daily cleaning, mix 1 cup of distilled white vinegar, 1 cup of water and one tablespoon of dishwashing detergent in a spray bottle.
+For daily cleaning, mix one cup of distilled white vinegar, one cup of water, and one tablespoon of dishwashing detergent in a spray bottle.
 After a shower, spray the solution on the glass and allow to work for several minutes and then rinse with hot water.
-Dry the glass completely.
+Use a squeegee to remove water or dry the glass completely.

-One of the toughest parts of a shower stall to clean is the tracks of sliding glass doors.
+One of the toughest parts of a shower stall to clean is the sliding glass door track.
 You can use a commercial cleaner or your homemade mixture and an old toothbrush to reach all the tight spaces.
-Again, give the cleaner plenty of time to work and then rinse with plain water and dry well with a cloth or paper towel wrapped around the toothbrush to absorb all the moisture.
+Again, give the cleaner plenty of time to work, rinse with plain water, and dry well with a cloth or paper towel wrapped around the toothbrush to absorb all the moisture.

 02 of 06